-Students will be identified as first-year students for the purpose of admission and scholarship consideration.
+Students are identified as first-year students for the purpose of admission and scholarship consideration.

 Have a specific major in mind when you start your Early College program?
 Check out our transfer guides and reach out to the admissions staff for advice on which courses will be the most beneficial for you to take.
 You can contact the Admissions Office at 888-688-1885 or email firstname.lastname@example.org.

 What do I need to submit when I apply?

 Transcripts must come directly from the school(s) or through a transcript service such as Parchment.

 *No test scores are required for fall 2023 applicants; homeschool students or students with a GPA below a 3.0 may be asked to provide official test scores or other documentation.

 While not required for an admission decision, an official college transcript is required in order to evaluate college courses for transfer credit.

 Additional application materials may be required for some majors.

 Scholarships and Financial Aid